Pontiac Solstice: Solstice coupe

-A targa coupe version of the Solstice was unveiled at the 2008 New York Auto Show.
+A coupe version of the Solstice was unveiled at the 2008 New York Auto Show.
 Engine choices were the same as the convertible versions.
-The roof can be removed, but the hard roof cannot be fitted into the trunk.
-An optional cloth top was available, which can be fitted into the trunk.
+The targa-style roof can be removed, but the magnesium-plastic panel roof cannot be fitted into the trunk.
+An optional cloth top was available for $1100, which can be fitted into the trunk.
 This option would never be offered for any of the other Kappa variants, which were all exclusively soft-tops.

 The car went on sale in early 2009.
 The Pontiac Solstice coupes are considered to be quite rare: There were a total of 1,266 Solstice coupes that were able to be manufactured before the production line in Wilmington, Delaware, was shut down: 102 pre-production 2009 models, 1,152 sequential vin regular production 2009 models, and 12 pre-production 2010 models.
 This is in contrast to over 64,000 of the Pontiac Solstice convertibles that were manufactured.

+Common issues and design flaws

+Even without the top stowed, the trunk space was significantly compromised by the position of the fuel tank.

+The Solstice and Sky had notable component design and ergonomic issues.
+Both were considered impractical for day-to-day use, because the soft tops consumed all trunk space when stowed, and the targa's removable hardtop could not safely stow in the trunk.
+Both the Solstice and Sky were included in an airbag sensor recall across GM which could reduce crash safety.
+The vehicles have a reputation of low-reliability water pumps and low-quality materials being used for some parts of the powertrain.
+Quality of life features, such as cupholders, were considered low-durability and undersized.
+While the cars were recognized as relatively comfortable for their size, interior space was meager.
+Innocuous on other vehicles, closing the engine hood with a door open or jacking the car without using "pucks", could damage the paint or car body.